Some states have implemented agency furloughs which may affect services or access. Please see the current list of state agency furloughs below:

 On April 17, Governor Walz issued an Executive Order expanding allowable outdoor recreation activities such as hiking, golfing, fishing, hunting and more.
 The order also permits specific outdoor recreation businesses to reopen and remain open.
 These businesses include: bait shops, marina services, dock installation services, boat repair, outdoor shooting ranges, public and private trails, and golf courses.
 Hennepin County Sheriff’s Department put together a video on social distancing while boating, which can be viewed here.

 Access Impacts: State Lakes and State Park Lakes reopened for fishing and boating on Monday, April 20, 2020 for day use only.
 Wildlife management areas remain open.
 Social distancing guidelines must be adhered to, group activities are limited to a maximum of 100 people.
 Read more here.
 As of July 28, all park pools and swimming at lake beaches are closed for the summer.
 Trace State Park Lake reopened to fishing and boating.
 The number of persons in each watercraft is limited to the greater of two (2) occupants or 50% of the occupancy limit of all multi-person watercraft.

 All areas of the Gulf Islands National Seashore in Mississippi have reopened.

 Access Impacts: Missouri state parks and boat ramps are open with normal operating hours, however social distancing recommendations apply.
+Boat ramps are operating as normal.
 Read more here.